bradchristie/taminations-flutter/assets/c1/counter_rotate.md

-moves forward the designated number of quarters (1/4 unless otherwise specified) around the flagpole center of the formation, staying the same distance from that center as though he were on a wheel turning about that center.
-With each quarter he Counter Rotates, the dancer faces a new wall (that is, he turns 90 degrees).
+moves forward the designated number of quarters (1/4 unless otherwise specified) around the flagpole center of the formation, staying the same distance from that center as though moving on a wheel turning about that center.
+With each quarter a dancer Counter Rotates, the dancer faces a new wall (turns 90 degrees).

 >
 > ![alt](counter_rotate_1a.png)